deadlyvipers/dojo_rules/introduction.md

 Hi... my name is Sean.
-My favorite Path has been Angular.js
+My favorite Code School Path has been Angular.js